| | |

 had left the two with separate administrative, legal, and education systems

-conducted according to different procedures and in different languages.
+in which affairs were conducted according to different procedures and in different languages.

 Police, taxes, and the exchange rates of their respective currencies also